mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 [Audacity](https://www.audacityteam.org/) is a great place to start -- it's free, open source, and well supported.

-Compressing a file with Audacity is easy:
+Compressing a WAV file with Audacity is easy:

 1. Open the WAV file in Audacity.
 1. From the menu, File > Export > Export as MP3